Open-Sn/opensn/doc/install_linux.md

 ```

 ## Step 6 - Build OpenSn

-**Important:** Now that we have finished buildindg all of the required third-party libraries and
-their locations have been added to the `CMAKE_PREFIX_PATH` environment variable, it may be a good
-idea to add this variable to your `.bashrc` file so that you don't need to specify the path every
-time you need to re-run `cmake`.

 To build OpenSn, create a build directory in the top-level OpenSn directory and run `cmake` to
 generate the build files and `make` to compile OpenSn: